 Goat’s milk is a rich source of the trace mineral selenium, a necessary nutrient, however, for its immune modulation and antioxidant properties.

-Hands down, my favorite mid-day power snack is goat chevre, and I am guilty of eating more than my fair share of this wonderful food.
 Mixed with a bit of *truly raw honey and loads of healing cinnamon, I feel I can totally enjoy my snack without all the guilty feelings.
 It is also amazing mixed with fresh or dried herbs spread on a baguette.

 Today, I decided to get a little more creative.
 It took about 10 minutes plus toasting the almonds.